Indexing and Mosaicing

 Overwriting files

 Run the command above again.
 You will get an error message saying that the file already exists.
-Use the -overwrite
+Use the -overwrite flag to overwrite the existing file

 $ gdalwarp -t_srs EPSG:4326 -dstnodata 0 -co COMPRESS=JPEG -co TILED=YES -co PHOTOMETRIC=YCBCR -of gtiff -overwrite doqq/doqq_merged.vrt doqq/doqq_merged.tif